-When you are browsing the thrift stores year round, be on the lookout for items that would work well.
+When you are browsing thrift stores year-round, be on the lookout for items that would work well.
 This tip applies to any season you are designing for.

-People donate perfectly useable items all the time.
+People donate perfectly usable items all the time.
 You would be surprised at what you can find and what you can make!